North Clayton High School: Athletics

 In his 19 years at North Georgia, Cantrell, who relaunched the baseball program from the ground up in 2000, has formed a consistent winner in Dahlonega with an impressive 16 30-win seasons.
 During his time at North Georgia, Cantrell has coached 14 All-Americans, 50 All-Conference players, and 52 All-Region players along with seven Gold Glove Award winners.
 He has also mentored three Players of the Year, four Freshman of the Year, one Pitcher of the Year, and a pair of North Georgia Male Scholar-Athletes of the Year.
 He currently also serves on the Southeast Region Advisory Committee for baseball.

-Mike Martin (North Clayton, 1985–87), 6'3 quarterback, guided North Clayton to an 8-2 regular season in 1986 and the school's first football playoff appearance in 22 years.
+Mike Martin (North Clayton, 1985–87), 6'3 quarterback, guided North Clayton to an 8–2 regular season in 1986 and the school's first football playoff appearance in 22 years.
 In the 1986 season, he passed for 1923 yards and 18 touchdowns while rushing for 711 yards and 10 touchdowns.
 He was the 1986 Clayton County Offensive Player of the Year, and signed as a quarterback with the University of Georgia in 1987.

 Karl Miller (North Clayton, 1985–87), 5'10 running back, signed with Georgia Southern in 1987 and was a key player on GSU's 1989 Division I-AA National Championship Team.

 Donny Lawrence (North Clayton, 1986–89), 6'4 quarterback, set the State of Georgia passing record for regular season passing yardage with 2292 yards.
 His main targets were Ozzie Miller and Keenan Walker.
 Miller caught 52 passes in 1988 for a county-record 1213 yards and 15 touchdowns.

 Keenan Walker (North Clayton, 1986–89), 6'1 receiver, signed with Georgia Tech in 1989 and was a key player on Georgia Tech's 1991 national championship team.

-DJ Shockley (North Clayton, 1999-2001), 6'1 quarterback, was a 2001 high school Parade All-American and in his senior season passed for 1861 yards and 8 touchdowns while rushing for 864 yards and 8 touchdowns.
+DJ Shockley (North Clayton, 1999–2001), 6'1 quarterback, was a 2001 high school Parade All-American and in his senior season passed for 1861 yards and 8 touchdowns while rushing for 864 yards and 8 touchdowns.
 He signed as a quarterback with the University of Georgia in 2001.
 He was First-team All SEC in 2005 and was the 2005 SEC Championship MVP.
 He was drafted in 2006 by the Atlanta Falcons.

 In 1993, the boys' basketball team won the Class AA state championship.

-The football team has won several championships over the years, including from 1962-1964 (Region 2-AA and South Georgia Championships), 1993 (Region 5), 1997 (Region 5-AA) and 2005 (Region 5-AAAA).
+The football team has won several championships over the years, including from 1962 to 1964 (Region 2-AA and South Georgia Championships), 1993 (Region 5), 1997 (Region 5-AA) and 2005 (Region 5-AAAA).

 The boys' basketball team had an outstanding 2007 season.
-The team made it to the final four, but was defeated by Tucker 61-56.
+The team made it to the final four, but was defeated by Tucker 61–56.

-The boys' junior varsity baseball team became county champions, following a 16-1 season in 2009.
+The boys' junior varsity baseball team became county champions, following a 16–1 season in 2009.

 The baseball had an outstanding season in 2006.
 The team were defeated in the state playoffs by Jonesboro.

 North Clayton has had three athletes make it to the NFL: D.J.
 Shockley (Atlanta Falcons), Morgan Burnett (Green Bay Packers, Super Bowl Champions 2010) and Amarlo Herrera (Indianapolis Colts).